 First you have to make the image for the label.
 Label will contain the logo with the name of the company.
 You can scan the business card to get the logo of the company.
 Load the scanned image in ArahPaint software.
-Then press the rectangular selection icon and select the area of the logo with mouse.
-Then activate function Image > Crop to selection.
+Then press the rectangular selection icon and select the area of the logo with the mouse.
+Then activate the function Image > Crop to selection.

-Than rotate the image for 90 degrees.
+Rotate the image for 90 degrees.
 The label is going to be woven vertically.

-The size of the image should be calculated with respect of warp and weft density.
+The size of the image should be calculated with respect to warp and weft density.
 Go to View > Repeat dimensions and enter the correct density.
 In our case it is 90 ends/cm in warp and 50 picks/cm in weft.

 We would like that the number of warps in our label (without selvedges) is 144 threads.
 That means the width of the image is 144 px.
 Go to Image > Resize image, enter 144 as new width and click on the density button.
 The program will calculate the height according to the fabric density, it is 391.
 Correct the number so that it is divisible with the number of wefts you intend to use.
 We will use three wefts, so the correct number is 390 px in height.

 This is how our image of the label looks.
 It is ready for jacquard conversion.